unparalleled-js/docs-1/developing-connectors/sdk/quick-Start.md

 ![Version notes plain view](/assets/images/sdk/base-view-version-notes.png) *Annotating your versions with crucial information such as Milestones*

-You'll also be able to filter versions to only see those that have been released to your production recipes, if they contain version notes or both.
+You'll also be able to filter versions to only see those that have been released to your production recipes if they contain version notes or both.
 This allows you to strip away the noise of smaller intermediary versions that might clutter your view.
 Being disciplined about annotating your versions after a round of enhancements makes it easier to collaborate with teammates to build robust and powerful connectors.

 ![Version notes plain view](/assets/images/sdk/filtered-view-version-notes.png) *Version table when only those with version notes are chosen*